Kerala Derby: Goukulam edge past Blasters 4-3 in Durand Cup | Sports-Games

 Gokulam Kerala earned three valuable points along with bragging rights as they edged past formidable ISL outfit Kerala Blasters 4-3 in a Durand Cup group league game here on Sunday.

 There were four goals in the first-half and three in the second as Gokulam clinched their second straight victory in as many games to go on top of the group.
-Bouba Aminou (17th min), Sreekuttan (43rd min), Alex Sanchez (45+1 min) and Abhijith K (47th min) scored for the winners, while Emmanuel Justine (34th min), Prabir Das (54th minute) and Adrian Luna (77th minute) scored for the Blasters.
+Bouba Aminou (17th min), Sreekuttan (43rd min) and Abhijith K (47th min) scored for the winners, while Emmanuel Justine (34th min), Prabir Das (54th minute) and Adrian Luna (77th minute) scored for the Blasters.

+Naocha Singh (45+1 min) also scored as own goal to help Kerala's cause.

 For Indian Super League (ISL) side Kerala Blasters, this was their first game in the group and they will now be looking to win their remaining two, to remain in contention.